menshiva/ascii-art-terminal/README.md

 #### Basics

 1) [Build and run](#build-) the application
-2) Choose _Add image(s)_ section to add image
+2) Press on the _Add image(s)_ button to add an image
-3) Enter absolute path to image you want to add or simply drag your image into terminal - this action will paste path to image
+3) Enter absolute path to image you want to add or simply drag your image into the terminal - this action will automatically paste image's path
 4) Press Enter and wait for image to convert
-5) You can add more images if you want or enter the "q" symbol to cancel
+5) You can add more images if you want or enter the "q" symbol to return back to the menu
-6) To display your image as ASCII Art, choose _Show ASCII art_ section
+6) To display your image as ASCII Art, press the _Show ASCII art_ button
-7) Choose image you want to show by entering it's index in loaded path's list
+7) Choose the image you want to show by entering it's index from list of loaded paths
 8) **Enjoy** your ASCII art!

 #### Image properties

 * To apply effects to your image:
-    1) Choose image in _Show ASCII art_ section
+    1) Choose the image in the _Show ASCII art_ section
-    2) Choose _Image effects_ section
+    2) Press the _Image effects_ button
-    3) Enter index of effect you want to add or to remove if its already applied or enter the "q" symbol to cancel
+    3) Enter index of the effect you want to add or to remove it if its already applied.
+Enter the "q" symbol to return back to the menu
-    4) Press Enter to save changes
+    4) Press Enter to save the changes
-* To remove image from list:
+* To remove image from the list:
-    1) Choose _Remove image_ section
+    1) Press the _Remove image_ button
-    2) Choose image you want to remove by entering it's index in loaded path's list
+    2) Choose the image you want to remove by entering it's index from list of loaded paths
 * To export image to _.txt_ file:
-    1) Choose image in _Show ASCII art_ section
+    1) Choose the image in the _Show ASCII art_ section
-    2) Choose _Export art_ section
+    2) Press the _Export art_ button
     3) Enter absolute path to .txt file you want to create
-    4) Press Enter to save changes
+    4) Press Enter to save the changes

 #### Animation

 * To enable this function you need to add **at least 2 images**
-* Animation controls:
+* Press the:
-    1) Choose _Play animation_ section to start animation
+    1) _Play animation_ button to start animation
-    2) Choose _Pause animation_ section to stop animation
+    2) _Pause animation_ button to stop animation

-Note: Images will display in order they were loaded
+Note: Images will be displayed in order they were loaded

 #### Optional utils

-* **Style ASCII art** with your own symbols in _Set grayscale level_ section:
+* **Style ASCII art** with your own symbols in a _Set grayscale level_ section:
-    - You need to enter the sequence of symbols from darkest to lightest
+    - Enter the sequence of symbols from darkest to lightest
-    - Your ASCII art will be shown by these symbols
+    - Now your ASCII art will be displayed by these symbols

 ## Credits ✍